European Individual Chess Championship

 The European Individual Chess Championship is a chess tournament organised by the European Chess Union.
 It was established in 2000 and has since then taken place on a yearly basis.

-Apart from determining the European champions (open and women's), another objective of this tournament is to determine a number of players who qualify for the FIDE World Cup and the knockout Women's World Championship.
+Apart from determining the European champions (open and women's), another objective of this tournament is to determine a number of players who qualify for the FIDE World Cup and the FIDE Women's World Cup (formerly the knockout Women's World Championship).

 Mode of play

-The event consists of two separate tournaments; an open event, and a women's event.
-Female players may participate in the open section.
-Both are a Swiss system tournament, with a varying number of rounds.
+The European Individual Championship consists of two separate tournaments, an open event and a women's event, held at different times of the year and hosted in different cities.
+Both are Swiss system tournaments, with a varying number of rounds.
 Historically, the only exception to this was the first Women's Championship tournament in 2000, which was held as a knockout tournament.
-In 2002, Judit Polgár narrowly missed out on the bronze medal in the open competition by losing a playoff match against Zurab Azmaiparashvili.
-In 2011, Polgár won the bronze medal in the open competition at Aix-les-Bains, France.

 Apart from the first edition in 2000, where in case of a tie the Buchholz rating was used as a tie-breaker, rapid play playoff matches are used to determine the medal winners as well as the world championship qualifiers.